Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Rapid GPU-Assisted Search for Manifold Intersections

-Thankfully, after running the bounding box and quick M\"oller tests on the quadrilateral pairs generated from two half-layer meshes, the number of unrejected quadrilateral pairs left to check is usually quite small.
-For our earlier example with 2,424,307,712 pairs of quadrilaterals to be checked for each pair of half-layers, after the two quick rejection tests, there would only be at very most a few tens of thousands of cases left to test, and usually far less.
-In fact, for pairs of half-layers with smaller indices (such as $U_{2}^{+}$, $S_{2}^{+}$), our experience is that the bounding box test alone rejects all of the quadrilateral pairs!
-For those few pairs of quadrilaterals which have not been rejected by either the bounding box or the quick M\"oller tests, we now need to run a more computationally heavy test to check for intersections, as well as computing the intersection if it exists.
+As described in Section \ref{colDetectSection}, the broad phase of collision detection is followed by the narrow phase.
+Thankfully, after the broad phase algorithm is run on the quad pairs generated from two half-layer meshes, the number of potentially intersecting quad pairs left to test is usually quite small.
+For our earlier example with 2,424,307,712 pairs of quads to be checked for each pair of half-layers, after the broad phase, there would only be at very most a few tens of thousands of cases left to test, and usually far less.
+In fact, for pairs of half-layers with smaller indices (such as $U_{2}^{+}$, $S_{2}^{+}$), our experience is that the bounding box test alone rejects all of the quad pairs!
+For those few pairs of quads which have not been rejected in the broad phase, we now need to run a more computationally heavy narrow phase test to check for possible intersections, as well as computing the intersection if it exists.